 For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

-The probability of a successful jump in parameter space from point A to point B is proportional to the ratio of the posterior probabilities at these two points.
+The probability of a successful jump in parameter space from point A to point B is proportional to the ratio of the target probability densities at these two points.

 The probability of a successful jump in parameter space can be characterized as:

-That is: in order to jump, you need to propose a specific jump (according to some probability distribution) and then accept that jump!
+That is: in order to jump, you need to propose a specific jump (according to some probability distribution) and then accept that jump in parameter space!

 The ratio of jump probabilities can be characterized as: